ekrem-albayrak/samples-dotnetcore/README.md

 Attention:

-Requires a MQTT-Broker
+Requires an MQTT broker
-(For tests you can use test mqtt-brokers https://github.com/mqtt/mqtt.github.io/wiki/public_brokers).
+(For testing you can use public mqtt-brokers https://github.com/mqtt/mqtt.github.io/wiki/public_brokers).

 ```csharp